 Sometimes families need a helping hand

 As mentioned above, some situations that appear neglectful or harmful do not result from intentional lack of care but rather because a family is struggling financially or with some other challenge.
 Situations such as these can sometimes be remedied by helping families to access outside support, such as financial assistance, parenting workshops, or respite care.
 Caring friends, churches, homeschool groups, and community organizations can all make a difference for struggling families!

-We encourage homeschooling parents who are dealing with low income or job loss, raising children without a spouse or partner, or recovering from disasters such as fires and hurricanes to apply for an HSLDA Compassion Grants.
+We encourage homeschooling parents who are dealing with low income or job loss, raising children without a spouse or partner, or recovering from disasters such as fires and hurricanes to apply for an HSLDA Compassion Grant.
 These grants make it possible for families to afford curriculum, co-op fees, specialized therapies for children with special needs, and even HSLDA membership.
 Learn more here.

 Please note: Nothing on this webpage constitutes the giving of legal advice.
 By including links to other websites, HSLDA does not endorse all the information found on those sites.